Pur-Pul/ot-harjoitustyo/dokumentaatio/vaatimusmaarittely.md

 ## Ideas for future implementation
 - Manual drawing of clouds and a zooming feature in the sprite viewer.
-- Allow importating projects.
+- Allow importing projects.
 - Allow removal of old projects.
-- Allow selection colors by their hexvalues.
+- Allow selection of colors by their hexvalues.
 - Allow transparent backgrounds.
 - Allow jumping between frames in the sprite viewer when FPS is set to 0.